Sirozha1337/faster-auto-subtitle/README.md

 This will require downloading the appropriate model.
 If direct translation is not available it will attempt translation from source to english and from english to source.

+When running with `--output_type video` or `--output_type all` be sure to set the `--subtitle_type`:
+- `hard` (default) will add the subtitles into the video stream (if you've chosen to translate, it will add both tracks with translated on the top)
+- `soft` will include both subtitle tracks into the video container

 Run the following to view all available options: